randoneering/randoneering/README.md

 [![License](https://img.shields.io/github/license/randoneering/pgFirstAid?style=flat-square&color=83a598&labelColor=282828)](https://github.com/randoneering/pgFirstAid/blob/main/LICENSE)
 [![PostgreSQL](https://img.shields.io/badge/PostgreSQL-13--18-458588?style=flat-square&labelColor=282828)](https://github.com/randoneering/pgFirstAid)

-A single PostgreSQL function that returns a prioritized list of what's actually wrong with your database.
+A PostgreSQL function that returns a prioritized list of what's actually wrong with your database.
 No agent to install, no SaaS to sign up for.
 Inspired by SQL Server's FirstResponderKit, built for the rest of us.

 [→ randoneering/pgFirstAid](https://github.com/randoneering/pgFirstAid)